 Our charge is clear; more work in this area is necessary to better understand MG, expand treatment options, and ultimately, find a cure.

-- Pediatric Treatment: identify strategies, safety concerns, and long-term outcomes.
+- Pediatric Treatment: Identify strategies, safety concerns, and long-term outcomes.